www.eastallenfire.org

 History

 The East Allen Township Fire Department was formed in 1976 by a small group of township residents who saw a need for improved fire protection for this growing community.
-Among this group were a former industrial firefighter and several members of neighboring fire departments who lived in East Allen Township.
+Among this group were a former industrial firefighter, John Copek, and several members of neighboring fire departments who lived in East Allen Township.
 In 1977 the organization was chartered.
 Soon after this, the fire department embarked on developing Master Plan for Fire Protection for the community.
 This was the result of seeking assistance from an organization called PennTAP, or Pennsylvania Technical Assistance Program out of Penn State.
 William Arble, P.E., a fire protection engineer, of PennTAP provided us with assistance in developing this Master Plan.
 The Master Plan helped us identify the fire protection needs of the community.

 We began fighting fire with only two pieces of apparatus – a 1964 International 750 GPM Engine and a 1955 Dodge 2400 gallon used oil truck for a tanker.
 During our first year of operation we acquired a utility truck as a Light Rescue Truck.
-It soon became apparent that most of our calls were motor vehicle accident and thus there was a growing demand for us to expand and improve our rescue capabilities.
+It soon became apparent that most of our calls were motor vehicle accidents and thus there was a growing demand for us to expand and improve our rescue capabilities.
 We purchased a Hurst Tool, better known as the ‘Jaws of Life’.

 As time went on the need for more equipment and the steady increase in the number of calls necessitated the replacement of apparatus.
 The 64 International was replaced with a 67 Hahn Custom.
 The 55 Dodge was replace with a 71 International Tanker.
 Eventually this brings us up to today.
 At present the department operates 6 modern pieces of equipment.